Bob Beatty: Coaching Record at William Jewell

+^{†}Indicates Bowl Coalition, Bowl Alliance, BCS, or CFP / New Years' Six bowl.; ^{#}Rankings from final Coaches Poll.;

 Blue Springs High School

 In 1986, Beatty became the offensive coordinator at Blue Springs High School in Blue Springs, Missouri, remaining as such until 1997.
 During this time, Blue Springs won the 1992 MSHSAA State Football Championship and came second in the 1995 MSHSAA State Football Championship.
 In 1997, Beatty was offered the position of head coach, which he accepted and served in the role until 2000, when he moved to Louisville, Kentucky.
 Beatty was also a teacher during his employment at the school.

 Trinity High School

 Beatty moved to Trinity High School, Louisville in 2000 to be the head coach of the Trinity Shamrocks Football team.
 The next year, he led the team to victory over rivals Male High School in the state championships.
 Beatty's teams also won the state championships in 2002, 2003, 2005, 2006, 2007, 2008, 2010, 2011 and 2012.
 In 2013, the Shamrocks finished the season 6–6; Beatty took this as a sign he needed a complete restructure, saying, "It's been a long time since we ended a season with a loss.
 You find out whether you want to spit that taste out of your mouth or swallow it again."

 Beatty removed all but one of his defensive coordinators and hired Jay Cobb—a former head coach at Knott County Central, Somerset, and Campbellsville—as the new defensive coordinator.
 After the changes, Trinity won the state championship in 2014, 2016, and 2017.
 In addition to serving as Trinity's head football coach, Beatty also works as a teacher for freshmen at the school.
 He teaches a course that combines physical education and health education.